bbauska/Coursera-Bootstrap/README.md

 Font Awesome website uses I but I&apos;m showing you two possible ways of doing these things.

-I say fa fa-tel, I&apos;m sorry fa-phone and close the <i&gt; tag here.
+I say fa fa-tel, I&apos;m sorry fa-phone and close the &lt;i&gt; tag here.

 And for fax, I&apos;m going to simply copy this, and then for fax if it is fa-fax, and for email it is fa-envelope and save changes.